 - The Toyota Highlander is by far the most expensive SUV to insure, but is also the second most expensive on the list.

 - Average premiums can vary by 56% depending on which SUV you drive.

 - Premiums can vary by as much as 75% for the some drivers.

 - The price of the SUV does seem to affect the premium, but is certainly not the only factor.

-In order to ensure that the findings aren’t specific to a particular region or individual, we used our quoting system to run quotes for each of the vehicles on the list, with different types of drivers.
+In order to ensure that the findings aren’t specific to a particular region or individual, we used our online auto insurance quoter to run quotes for each of the vehicles on the list, with different types of drivers.

 - Reyna, 33, common-law female, 1 minor at-fault claim in 2019, Hamilton (L8P)

 - Reese, 44, single female, 3 speeding tickets more than 10 years ago, Gravenhurst (P1P)